 This course provides an introduction to the literature of 19th century France through its primary genres; the novel, poetry, theater, and the short story.
-Literature will provide a means of
+Literature will provide a means of entry to the cultural and historical context of the period.
+Class will be conducted in French.
+Prerequisite: Completion of a Study Abroad program in French, or Instructor Consent.

-FRN 411 Women, Space and the Image in Francophone Contexts 3 units
+FRN 411 Women, Space and the Image in Francophore Contexts 3 units